-% Disagree % Neutral % Agree %Agree Canadian Average Organization Organization Organization 1 We regularly review, understand, and ensure compliance with applicable laws, legislation ar regulations.
-0 nd 0 100 93 2 Governance policies and procedures that define role and responsibilities are well-documented a consistently followed.
-0 100 96 3 We have sub-committees that have clearly-def roles and responsibilities. ined 0 0 100 97 4 Our roles and responsibilities are clearly identi and distinguished from those delegated to the and/or senior management.
+% Disagree % Neutral % Agree %Agree Canadian Average Organization Organization Organization 1 We regularly review, understand, and ensure compliance with applicable laws, legislation and regulations.
+0 0 100 93 2 Governance policies and procedures that define our role and responsibilities are well-documented and consistently followed.
+0 0 100 96 3 We have sub-committees that have clearly-defined roles and responsibilities.
+0 0 100 97 4 Our roles and responsibilities are clearly identified and distinguished from those delegated to the CEO and/or senior management.
 We do not become overly involved in management issues.
-CEO 0 100 94 5 We each receive orientation that helps us to understand the organization and its issues, and supports high-quality decisionmaking.
+0 0 100 94 5 We each receive orientation that helps us to understand the organization and its issues, and supports high-quality decisionmaking.
 0 0 100 93